MikkelValdemar/PanelCheck-MacOS/README.md

 Requirements
 ------------

-This version of PanelCheck of created for Mac with Apple M1 or higher.
+This version of PanelCheck was created for Mac with Apple M1 or higher.

 Download and your first launch
 ------------------------------